Ecwid/ecwid-api-docs/includes/_products.md

-compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend *Omitted if empty* isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store created | string | Date and time of the product creation.
+compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend *Omitted if empty* isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store.
+If `baseUrl` request parameter is specified, then the `url` field will be generated according to that URL.
+For example, if `baseUrl` is `"https://mycoolstore.com"` then the product URLs in `url` field will be in this format: `"https://mycoolstore.com#!/apple/p/70445445"`.
+If `cleanUrls` request parameter is `true`, then `url` field will have the new SEO-friendly format regardless of whether the `baseUrl` request parameter is specified created | string | Date and time of the product creation.
 Example: `2014-07-30 10:32:37 +0000` updated |  string | Product last update date/time createTimestamp | number | The date of product creation in UNIX Timestamp format, e.g `1427268654`